(CNN) -- Here's an in-depth look at the life of Cardinal Bernard Francis Law.

-April 2002 - Attempts to resigns his position as Archbishop of Boston; the Pope rejects the resignation.
+April 2002 - Attempts to resign his position as Archbishop of Boston; Pope John Paul II rejects the resignation.

 April 17, 2002 - A judge presiding over the case of Rev. Paul Shanley orders Cardinal Law to be deposed by lawyers of one of Shanley's victims.

 May 09, 2002 - Cardinal Law testifies about his supervision of accused priest Geoghan.
 Law states that he had relied on his assistants to investigate charges of abuse.